JANUARY

 World Water Day (A/RES/47/193)

 World Water Day is observed annually on March 22nd to raise awareness about the importance of freshwater and to advocate for the sustainable management and use of this precious resource.
-The day was established by the United Nations General Assembly in 1993 through resolution A/RES/47/193, which recognized the crucial role that freshwater plays in supporting human health, sustainable development, and the protection of ecosystems.
+The UN General Assembly established the day in 1993 through resolution A/RES/47/193, which recognized the crucial role that freshwater plays in supporting human health, sustainable development, and the protection of ecosystems.

 World Meteorological Day [WMO] WMO/EC-XII/Res.6

 World Meteorological Day is celebrated annually on March 23rd to commemorate the establishment of the World Meteorological Organization (WMO) in 1950 and to promote the importance of meteorology and related sciences for the safety and well-being of society.
-The day is observed by the WMO and its member states, and it seeks to raise awareness about the role of meteorology in understanding and predicting weather, climate, and natural disasters, and to promote international cooperation in meteorological research and services.
+WMO and its member states use the day to raise awareness about the role of meteorology in understanding and predicting weather, climate, and natural disasters.
+They also promote international cooperation in meteorological research and services.

 World Tuberculosis Day [WHO]

 World Tuberculosis Day is observed annually on March 24th to raise awareness about tuberculosis (TB) and to mobilize efforts to eliminate this disease as a public health threat.
-The day was established by the World Health Organization (WHO) in 1982 to commemorate the discovery of the TB bacteria by Dr. Robert Koch in 1882.
-World Tuberculosis Day aims to raise awareness about the burden of TB worldwide, to promote efforts to prevent and treat this disease, and to advocate for increased funding and research to address the global TB epidemic.
+The World Health Organization (WHO) established the day in 1982 to commemorate the discovery of the TB bacteria by Dr. Robert Koch in 1882.
+World Tuberculosis Day raises awareness about the burden of TB worldwide, promotes efforts to prevent and treat this disease, and advocates for increased funding and research to address the global TB epidemic.

 International Day for the Right to the Truth concerning Gross Human Rights Violations and for the Dignity of Victims (A/RES/65/196)

-The International Day for the Right to the Truth concerning Gross Human Rights Violations and for the Dignity of Victims is observed annually on March 24th to honor the memory of victims of gross human rights violations and to promote the right to truth and justice for victims and their families.
-The day was established by the United Nations General Assembly in 2010 through resolution A/RES/65/196, which recognized the importance of the right to the truth in ensuring accountability for gross human rights violations and promoting the dignity of victims.
+The International Day for the Right to the Truth concerning Gross Human Rights Violations and for the Dignity of Victims is observed annually on March 24th.
+It honors the memory of victims of gross human rights violations and promotes the right to truth and justice for victims and their families.
+The United Nations General Assembly set up the day in 2010 through resolution A/RES/65/196, which recognized the importance of the right to the truth in ensuring accountability for gross human rights violations and promoting the dignity of victims.

 International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade (A/RES/62/122)

 The International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade is observed annually on March 25th to honor and remember the millions of people who were enslaved and subjected to the brutalities of the transatlantic slave trade.
-The day was established by the United Nations General Assembly in 2007 through resolution A/RES/62/122, which recognized the devastating impact of the transatlantic slave trade on the world and on the lives of millions of Africans who were forcibly taken from their homes and subjected to slavery and other forms of exploitation.
+The United Nations established the day in 2007 through resolution A/RES/62/122, which recognized the devastating impact of the transatlantic slave trade on the world and on the lives of millions of Africans forcibly taken from their homes and subjected to slavery and other forms of exploitation.

 International Day of Solidarity with Detained and Missing Staff Members

-On March 25th, the United Nations holds the International Day of Solidarity with Detained and Missing Staff Members in order to remember United Nations workers who went missing in the line of duty or who are currently or were imprisoned.
-The purpose is not just to pay tribute to them but to continue to push for their release and for the search to gain information about their whereabouts.
+On March 25th, the United Nations holds the International Day of Solidarity with Detained and Missing Staff Members.
+Its purpose is to remember United Nations workers who went missing in the line of duty or who are (or once were) imprisoned.
+The day is also an opportunity to continue pushing for their release and search for their whereabouts.

 APRIL